assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 * AWS Credentials to provision infrastructure (assume_role, EC2)

 ## TFCB Setup
-1. First fork or clone this repo in your github.com account.
+1. First fork this repo in your github.com account and clone it locally.
 ```
+cd <your_working_project_dir>  # this is your project base dir.
+It can by any dir you want.
+git clone <your_git_URL>
+cd tfc-agents
+cd ./tfc-agent-ecs-multi/files/create_tfcb_workspaces
-cd tfc-agent-ecs-multi/files/create_tfcb_workspaces/scripts
+cd ./tfc-agent-ecs-multi/files/create_tfcb_workspaces/scripts
 ```
 1. Read `TFE_Workspace_README.md` and follow the setup steps to create your admin workspace.
 When creating your admin workspace source your AWS Credentials into your shell env to have them added to your admin workspace.
 The child workspaces we are about to create for IAM and ECS components can easily pull these as encrypted values at setup time to save you the trouble of inputing them manually.